5 biggest winners and losers in college basketball this week

 - source

-For the first time this season, the Ohio State Buckeyes lost back-to-back contests, the second of which came to an unranked opponent in its Big Ten opener.
-Ohio State hosted the unranked Wisconsin Badgers and faltered in a major way Friday night.
-Now, the Buckeyes will have to rally quickly as they travel to College Park to face the No. 12 Maryland Terrapins Tuesday night.
+Not so long ago, the Ohio State Buckeyes looked like one of the best teams in the country.
+But in the last few weeks, Chris Holtmann’s team has forgotten how to win basketball games.
+The Buckeyes are currently nursing a four-game skid featuring double-digit losses to the Maryland Terrapins and unranked Indiana Hoosiers this week.
+They’ll look to get back in the winning column with the Nebraska Cornhuskers and Penn State Nittany Lions on deck this week.

-▼ No. 21 Memphis Tigers — Down 12 spots in the AP Top 25 Poll
+▼ Penn State Nittany Lions — Dropped out of the AP Top 25 Poll

 - source

-Things may finally be starting to unravel for the James Wiseman-less Memphis Tigers.
-Penny Hardaway’s squad fell to the unranked Georgia Bulldogs at home, even with star freshman Anthony Edwards having an off night.
-A Thursday-night date with the surging No. 23 Wichita State Shockers may be a make-or-break contest for the Tigers, who were looking surprisingly solid despite losing their star due to NCAA violations and, subsequently, to prepare for the NBA draft on his own.
+Penn State was flying high to start conference play, but this past week marked a major bump in the road for the Nittany Lions.
+They lost by double digits at Rutgers Tuesday before losing 58-49 to the unranked Wisconsin Badgers at home Saturday.
+Penn State will have a chance to rebound against another unranked Big Ten squad – the Minnesota Golden Gophers – on the road Wednesday night, but a Saturday matchup against the No. 21 Ohio State Buckeyes may very well spell more trouble for the Nittany Lions.

-▼ No. 16 Villanova Wildcats — Down 6 spots in the AP Top 25 Poll
+▼ Virginia Cavaliers — Dropped out of the AP Top 25 Poll

 - source